 Understanding anxiety.

-Anxiety is a word used commonly to describe fear, worry, or apprehension.
-Anxiety is a typical, normal response to traumatic experiences, dangerous encounters, or frightening situations.
-Anxiety can reach the threshold of becoming a disorder when worry, fear, and apprehension are occurring on a regular basis and interfere with daily life.
+Anxiety is a word commonly used to describe fear, worry, or apprehension.
+Anxiety is a normal response to traumatic experiences, dangerous encounters, or frightening situations.
+Anxiety can reach the threshold of becoming a disorder when worry, fear, and apprehension occur on a regular basis and interfere with daily life.
 If anxiety is something you experience on a regular basis, it may be time to seek help.

 What are the symptoms of anxiety disorder?

-When anxious feelings and thoughts are interfering with daily life, you may be experiencing an anxiety disorder.
+When anxious feelings and thoughts interfere with daily life, you may be experiencing an anxiety disorder.
 Anxiety disorders can affect personal and professional relationships, work, sleep, and relaxation.
 Symptoms of anxiety disorder may include:

 • Excessive worry